Mahad-Zubair/G-Bot/README.md

 # G-Bot: AI-Powered Chatbot using FastAPI & Gemini API

 G-Bot is an AI-powered chatbot built using **FastAPI** for the backend and **Google's Gemini API** for AI-generated responses.
 The chatbot is designed to be lightweight, fast, and easy to interact with.
-It features a simple UI, real-time message exchanges, and is deployed for free on **Railway**.
+It features a simple UI, real-time message exchanges.
 This project serves as an interactive assistant that can understand user input and generate human-like responses through the power of generative AI.

 ---